It’s not enough to increase revenues and profit margins. You need to be taking advantage of all the current tax code has to offer.

 Employers have another opportunity through the CARES Act to defer employer payroll taxes in 2020, to be paid 50 percent in December 2021, and 50 percent in December 2022.
 This may allow for some additional cash flow for troubled businesses.

-These two real estate strategies allow for deductions and credits for meeting specific energy efficiency standards in construction.
+These two real estate strategies allow for business tax deductions and credits for meeting specific energy efficiency standards in construction.

 Take Full Advantage of the Golden Age of Taxation Today

 Said no business owner, ever.
 Take advantage of the above small business tax tips and you will achieve tax savings.

 Stop overpaying on your taxes today.
 We’re now living in the Golden Age of Taxation, where there are numerous instruments for lowering your tax burden as a small or mid-sized business owner.
 While on it, make sure you’re claiming home office deduction by multiplying eligible home expenses by the portion of your home used for business.
 Remember, it’s always the best idea to consult a tax advisor before writing off a business expense.